dattia-hearst/Bonus-Content/LG-Bloatware-Uninstall/Readme.md

 # LG Monitor App Removal Scripts

-These three PowerShell scripts detect and remove the **LG Monitor App** (`LGElectronics.LGMonitorApp`) — the bloatware that LG silently installs on systems connected to LG monitors — and apply a registry policy to prevent it from being reinstalled.
+These three PowerShell scripts detect and remove the **LG Monitor App** (`LGElectronics.LGMonitorApp`) — the bloatware that LG silently installson systems connected to LG monitors — and apply a registry policy to prevent it from being reinstalled.

 ---